Demystifying the Tuition Assistance Process for Independent Schools

 Dawnland Impact Producer Tracy Rector led student discussions for our fifth and sixth grade students as well as participated in a panel discussion for our faculty, staff, and families after a screening of the film.

 For most of the 20th century, government agents systematically forced Native American children from their homes and placed them with white families.
 As recently as the 1970’s, one in four Native children nationwide were living in non-Native foster care, adoptive homes, or boarding schools.
-Many children experienced devastating emotional and physical harm by adults who mistreated them and tried to erase their cultural identity.
+Many children experienced devastating emotional and physical harm from adults who mistreated them and tried to erase their cultural identity.

 Now, for the first time, they are being asked to share their stories.

 In Maine, a historic investigation—the first government-sanctioned truth and reconciliation commission (TRC) in the United States—begins a bold journey.
 For over two years, Native and non-Native commissioners travel across Maine.
-They gather testimony and bear witness to the devastating impact of the state’s child welfare practices on families in Maliseet, Micmac, Passamaquoddy and Penobscot tribal communities.
+They gather testimony and bear witness to the devastating impact of the state’s child welfare practices on families in Maliseet, Micmac, Passamaquoddy, and Penobscot tribal communities.
 Collectively, these tribes make up the Wabanaki people

-The feature-length documentary DAWNLAND follows the TRC to contemporary Wabanaki communities to witness intimate, sacred moments of truth-telling and healing.
+The feature-length documentary Dawnland follows the TRC to contemporary Wabanaki communities to witness intimate, sacred moments of truth-telling and healing.
 With exclusive access to this groundbreaking process and never-before-seen footage, the film reveals the untold narrative of Indigenous child removal in the United States.